 We boarded our bus and it was a quick trip through the actual town of Limon.
-We saw a lot of houses built up on stilts.
-Even water that looked like small creeks could rise dramatically in the rainy season.
+We saw houses built up on stilts.
+Even water that looked like small creeks rose dramatically in the rainy season.
 Cemeteries on both sides of the road were a dominant feature.
 One was for locals and the other was for the large population of Chinese that came to Costa Rica to finish the railroad.
-There was also a large population of Jamaicans who had come to work on the railroad.
+There was also a large population of Jamaicans that worked on the railroad.

-Creating the railroads was a major endeavour in Costa Rica – rivers were wide and forests were dense.
+Creating the railroads was a major endeavour in Costa Rica.
+Rivers were wide and forests were dense.
 Exploring was so hard on the Caribbean side that most of the early exploration was done on the Pacific side first.
-Rainfall on the Pacific coast is less than 40” per year, with 40-70” per year in the middle transitional area and increasing to 118-200” per year on the Caribbean more southerly coast.
+Rainfall was also significantly more on the Caribbean more southerly coast.

-It was a long ride to cover a relatively short distance on roads which quickly turned rough and rutted.
-He joked about us having to get out to push the bus but it was clear that these roads would be close to impassable once the rainy season begins.
+It was a long ride to cover a relatively short distance.
+The roads quickly turned rough and rutted.
+Our guide joked about us having to get out to push the bus.
+But it was clear that these roads would be close to impassable once the rainy season began.
 Costa Rica eco diversity was evident everywhere we looked.

-We were lucky to be visiting in April.
-It is dry and hot from January to April but then the rains begin.
+We were lucky we visited Costa Rica in April.
+It was dry and hot from January to April.
+But then the rains began.
 The bus driver joked about there being rain for 13 months a year!
-Great to create the lush green tropical rain forests we were travelling through but not so great for tourists moving about and hoping not to be carried away by insect swarms.
-We had forgotten our insect repellant but other than one nasty bite, we returned to the ship unmolested.
+Great to create the lush green tropical rain forests we were travelling throug.
+But not so great for tourists as they moved about and hoped not to be carried away by insect swarms.
+We forgot our insect repellant.
+But other than one nasty bite, we returned to the ship unmolested.

 We again got a good education about Costa Rica on the bus ride.
-Both the bus driver and the guide kept a sharp look out the passing scenery for things to show us.
-At one point they stopped the bus for us to see a two toed sloth awake and looking at us.
+Both the bus driver and the guide kept a sharp look out for things to show us.
+At one point they stopped the bus and we saw a two toed sloth awake and looking at us.
 They normally sleep 15 to 20 hrs per day curled in a ball, so we got a bit of a treat.
-They only come down about once a week and they even bury their excrement to stop predators from knowing they are close.
+They only come down about once a week.
+And they even bury their excrement to stop predators from knowing they are close.